Soham Mantra Meaning & Meditation

 Hari Om Tat Sat – Hari Om Tat Sat – Hari Om Tat – Sat

-The practice of Ajapa Japa will eventually bring all hidden desires, fears, and complexes of the mind to the mental surface which are rooted into the deeper layers of mind in the form of Samskaras and Vasanas.
+The practice of Soham (Ajapa Japa) will eventually bring all hidden desires, fears, and complexes of the mind to the mental surface which are rooted into the deeper layers of mind in the form of Samskaras and Vasanas.